UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 ## Learning Objectives

+- After playing this game, players will be able to properly interpret the time on an analog clock with numbers included on the clock.
-- Time comprehension: After playing this game, players will be able to properly interpret the time on an analog clock with or without numbers
+- After playing this game, players will be able to properly interpret the time on an analog clock without numbers included on the clock.
-- GOAL 2
-- GOAL 3
+- After playing this game, players will be able to tell the time on a digital clock given that it uses military time.

 ## Prerequisite Knowledge

-*What do they need to know prior to trying this game?*

 - Before playing the game, players should be able to do basic arithmetic, ie. adding and subtracting numbers.
 - Before playing the game, players should be able to explain what a tower defense scenario entails.